JupiterOne/graph-manageengine-endpoint-central/README.md

 accounts.
 The secret names should be set to NPM_AUTH_TOKEN and AUTO_GITHUB_PAT_TOKEN respectively (or the action can be updated to accommodate different naming conventions).

-We are not currently using the functionality for auto to update the CHANGELOG.
-As such, please remember to update CHANGELOG.md with the appropriate version, date, and changes.